Bonnie Brown (musician): Biography

 Bonnie Jean Brown was born July 31, 1938, in Sparkman, Arkansas, to Floyd Iron Brown and Birdie Lee Tuberville Brown.
 Her parents owned a farm, and her father also worked at a sawmill.
-While Bonnie was still a child, the family moved to Pine Bluff, Arkansas.
+While Brown was still a child, the family moved to Pine Bluff, Arkansas.
 In 1955, at age 18, she joined her older siblings Maxine and Jim Ed, who were already performing as a duo, to form the musical trio the Browns.
 Signed by RCA Victor in 1956, the trio scored their biggest hit when their folk-pop single "The Three Bells" reached No. 1 on the Billboard Hot 100 pop and country charts.
 The single held the No. 1 spot on the pop charts for 4 weeks, and on the country charts for ten.

 After she married Dr. Gene Ring in 1960, she was known as Bonnie Brown Ring.

-In 1965, the Browns joined the Grand Ole Opry in Nashville, Tennessee, and disbanded in 1967 after Bonnie had decided to retire from the music business.
+In 1965, the Browns joined the Grand Ole Opry in Nashville, Tennessee, and disbanded in 1967 after Brown had decided to retire from the music business.

-Unlike her siblings, Bonnie did not pursue a solo music career after the Browns dissolved, though the trio did reunite twice: in the 1980s, and in 2006 for a TV special Country Pop Legends.
+Unlike her siblings, Brown did not pursue a solo music career after the Browns dissolved, though the trio did reunite twice: in the 1980s, and in 2006 for a TV special Country Pop Legends.

 In 2015, the trio was inducted into the Country Music Hall of Fame.
-Bonnie's brother, Jim Ed Brown, died of cancer June 11, 2015, and Maxine died on 21 January 2019.
+Brown's brother, Jim, died of cancer June 11, 2015, and Maxine died on 21 January 2019.

 Death

-On September 28, 2015, Bonnie announced that she had been diagnosed with stage 4 adenocarcinoma right lung cancer.
-Brown died of the illness on July 16, 2016, fifteen days before her 78th birthday.
-She was survived by her sister Maxine Brown; and by daughters Kelly Ring, former co-anchor of the evening news at WTVT-TV in Tampa, Florida, and Robin Ring Shaver of Little Rock.
-Her husband, Dr. Gene Ring, preceded her in death six months before her passing.
+On September 28, 2015, Brown announced that she had been diagnosed with stage 4 adenocarcinoma right lung cancer.
+She died of the illness on July 16, 2016, aged 77.
+She was survived by her sister Maxine Brown; and by her daughters.
+Her husband preceded her in death by six months.